Reviewing American Woodmark (AMWD) & Its Rivals

 |$153.46 million

-American Woodmark’s peers have higher revenue and earnings than American Woodmark.
-American Woodmark is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+American Woodmark’s competitors have higher revenue and earnings than American Woodmark.
+American Woodmark is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

-This table compares American Woodmark and its peers’ net margins, return on equity and return on assets.

-75.6% of American Woodmark shares are held by institutional investors.
-Comparatively, 73.6% of shares of all “Millwork, veneer, plywood, & structural wood members” companies are held by institutional investors.
-1.1% of American Woodmark shares are held by insiders.
-Comparatively, 13.9% of shares of all “Millwork, veneer, plywood, & structural wood members” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 Summary

-American Woodmark beats its peers on 8 of the 13 factors compared.
+American Woodmark beats its competitors on 8 of the 13 factors compared.

 About American Woodmark